12 Causes of Electrical Accidents

 Beginners are always going to make mistakes.
 TPC’s simulation-based software allows them to make those mistakes (and learn from them) in a safe environment, before they work in live situations, gaining proficiency through practice.
 By recreating real-time events and allowing users to train virtually, TPC’s electrical troubleshooting curriculum builds workers’ experience and confidence.
 This way, when staff work on-site with real electrical equipment and circuits, they have the competency and training to troubleshoot effectively, thereby minimizing accidents and maximizing safety.

 For more help with troubleshooting, the TPC training platform has everything you need to ensure your maintenance team has the training they need.
 With our simulations, you can build your own curriculum and give professionals a safe, immersive environment to widen their skillset and reinforce their fundamentals.
-Schedule a demo for our 2D installed electrical troubleshooting simulations or our 3D cloud-based electrical troubleshooting simulations.
+Schedule a demo for our 3D cloud-based electrical troubleshooting simulations.

 Sources: